h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/pojo/Hotfix.rst

 .. java:method:: public void setInstalledOn(Date installedOn)
    :outertype: Hotfix

-   Sets the installed on.
+   Sets the date it wass installed on.

-   :param installedOn: the installedOn to set
+   :param installedOn: the date to set

 setNumber
 ^^^^^^^^^